pyflosic/pyflosic/INSTALL.md

 $ pip3 install h5py
 ```

-If you have installed some of these packages, you might to update to newer versions.
+If you have installed some of these packages, you might want to update to newer versions.

 ```bash